-I study physical processes on the surfaces of Mars, the Earth, the Moon, and asteroids, mostly processes that involve H2O.
-Most of my time is spent on computations, small and large, but I also carry out field work, data analysis, and purely theoretical work.
+I study physical processes on the surfaces of the Earth, the Moon, Mars, and asteroids, mostly processes that involve water ice.
+Most of my time is spent on model computations, small and large, but I also carry out theoretical studies, data analysis, and field work.

 most recent version: 2013

 Lifetime of Ice on Main Belt Asteroids